wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.1 =
+- (18 Aug 2010) - Critical fix for some servers had 0 visitors, sorry about that.
 - New setting: "URLs to ignore".
 Optional list of URLs on your site you do not want in any Who's Online data.

 = 1.5 =